dokester/BayesicFitting/docs/manual.md

 correctness of the (partial) derivatives can be checked with the method

     model.testPartial( x, p, silent=False )

+The methods are compared with numeric calculations of df/dp and df/dx.

 <a name="fitters"></a>
 ## 4. Fitters